 Turn plain drinking glasses into patriotic ones—temporarily—for the holiday.
 Using pinking shears, cut bands of red-and-white plaid oilcloth to fit around the glasses.
 Sew or glue a white oilcloth rectangle to the center of the band, then adhere the ends of the band together so it fits around a glass.
 (The band should easily slip over the narrower bottom of a glass and slide upward until it stays snugly in place.)
 Provide permanent markers for guests to write their names on the rectangles so they'll know exactly which glass is theirs.

 Stylish Snack Table

-Ditch the food packages and line galvanized pails with napkins to serve picnic staples, such as potato chips or buns.
+Serving trays for parties can get unsightly, fast.
+Ditch the food packages and line pretty galvanized pails with napkins to serve picnic staples, such as potato chips or buns.
 A label makes refills a cinch.

 Roll and Wrap Place Setting

 Make picnic prep a breeze with an all-in-one utensil holder and place mat.
 Fold the long end of a dish towel up until it becomes the size of a place mat.
 Stitch or hot-glue the outer edges together.
 Insert utensils into the pocket, roll up, and tie with a separate ribbon.